aspose-cells/Aspose.Cells-API-References/english/go-cpp/ListColumnCollection/_index.md

 ## ListColumnCollection class

-Represents A collection of all the <see cref="ListColumn"/> objects in the specified ListObject object.
+Represents a list of all the <see cref="ListColumn"/> objects in the table.

 ```go